danielabar/meblog/src/markdown/a-tale-of-rails-chatgpt-and-scopes.md

 end
 ```

-Then all the services that needed access to the open retrospective could simply call the `find_open` method:
+Then all the services that need access to the open retrospective can simply call the `find_open` method on the model class:

 ```ruby
 # app/services/some_service.rb